Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Reaching the ECCC in Mathura

 Of course, you must pay for it.
-As a charitable organisation, they cannot offer freebies.
+As a charitable organization, they cannot offer freebies.
 They also provide accommodation in Agra, but I learned that only after I’d booked my trip.

-At the ECCC, visitors get to meet the elephants, learn their stories and the circumstances they were rescued from, help with bathing them and, like we did, accompany them on their evening walk.
+At the ECCC, visitors meet the elephants, learn their stories and the circumstances they were rescued from, help with bathing them, and, like we did, accompany them on their evening walk.

 When I followed Wildlife SOS on Facebook, I read about their efforts to rescue every circus elephant in India, and to create a “Field Of Dreams.”